Paradoxis/ADSyncDump-BOF/README.md

 # ADSyncDump BOF

-The ADSyncDump BOF is a port of Dirkjan Mollema's [adconnectdump.py / ADSyncDecrypt](https://github.com/dirkjanm/adconnectdump) into a Beacon Object File (BOF) for use with Cobalt Strike / Sliver.
+The ADSyncDump BOF is a port of Dirkjan Mollema's [adconnectdump.py / ADSyncDecrypt](https://github.com/dirkjanm/adconnectdump) into a Beacon Object File (BOF) for use with Cobalt Strike, Sliver and Havoc.

 > [!NOTE]
 > The tool has been tested on a Windows Server 2019 with Azure AD Connect version `2.2.1.0`.
 The 32 bit version of the BOF is untested, but I included it for completeness sake.
 Use at your own risk.